sisl/dmubook-errata/README.md

 * Fig. 6.6: some of the alpha vectors did not print correctly (noted by Yi-Chun Chen); the figure should look like this: <img src="alphavectors.png" alt="fig.6.6" width="300">
 * Sec.
 6.4.5 (second sentence): replace "each belief state B" with "each belief state in B" (Zongzhang Zhang)
 * Sec.
 4.2.4 (last sentence): replace "2*epsilon*gamma/(1-gamma)" with "2*epsilon" (Zongzhang Zhang)
+* Ch.
+7: references 12, 15, 38, and 63 should have "POMDPS" and "MDPS" changed to "POMDPs" and "MDPs" (Zongzhang Zhang)